DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.**

-\"Begin with the End in Mind\" is based on the principle that all things are created twice.
-There\'s a mental or first creation, and a physical or second creation to all things.

-To the extent to which we understand the principle of two creations and accept the responsibility for both, we act within and enlarge the borders of our Circle of Influence.
-To the extent to which we do not operate in harmony with this principle and take charge of the first creation, we diminish it.

-It\'s a principle that all things are created twice, but not all first creations are by conscious design.
-In our personal lives, if we do not develop our own self-awareness and become responsible for first creations, we empower other people and circumstances outside our Circle or Influence to shape much of our lives by default.
-We reactively live the scripts handed to us by family, associates, other people\'s agendas, the pressures of circumstance \-- scripts from our earlier years, from our training, our conditioning

-These scripts come from people, not principles.
-And they rise out of our deep vulnerabilities, our deep dependency on others and our need for acceptance and love, for belonging, for a sense of importance and worth, for a feeling that we matter.

 ### Personal mission statement

 People can\'t live with change if there\'s not a changeless core inside